planningcenter/api-docs/source/includes/_services.md

 Action | URL | Description
 ------ | --- | -----------
  |  |
 preview | https://api.planningcenteronline.com/services/v2/songs/1/attachments/1/preview | This action is used to get a reduced resolution (preview) version of the attachment.
-It is accessed by `POST`ing to `.../attachments/1/preview`

-This will generate the URL and return it in the `attachment_url` attribute of the `AttachmentActivity`.

-The `has_preview` attribute of an `Attachment` indicates if a preview is available.
-When a preview is not available this action will return a `Not Found` error with a status code of `404`.
+It is accessed by `POST`ing to `.../attachments/1/preview`<br><br>This will generate the URL and return it in the `attachment_url` attribute of the `AttachmentActivity`.<br><br>The `has_preview` attribute of an `Attachment` indicates if a preview is available.
+When a preview is not available this action will return a `Not Found` error with a status code of `404`.<br>
  |  |
 open | https://api.planningcenteronline.com/services/v2/songs/1/attachments/1/open | This action is used to get the attachment file URL.
-It is accessed by `POST`ing to `.../attachments/1/open`

-This will generate the URL and return it in the `attachment_url` attribute of the `AttachmentActivity`.
+It is accessed by `POST`ing to `.../attachments/1/open`<br><br>This will generate the URL and return it in the `attachment_url` attribute of the `AttachmentActivity`.<br>